Suicide in South Korea: Mental illness

 In South Korea, mental illness is taboo, even within a family.
 Over 90% of suicide victims could be diagnosed with a mental disorder, but only 15% of them received proper treatment.
-Over two million people suffer with depression annually in South Korea, but only 15,000 choose to receive regular treatment.
+Over two million people suffer from depression annually in South Korea, but only 15,000 choose to receive regular treatment.
 Because mental illnesses are looked down upon in Korean society, families often discourage those with mental illnesses from seeking treatment.
 Since there is such a strong negative stigma on the treatment of mental illnesses, many symptoms go unnoticed and can lead to many irrational decisions including suicide.
-Additionally, alcohol is often used to self-medicate, and a significant percentage of attempted suicides occur while drunk.
+Alcohol is often used to self-medicate, and a significant percentage of attempted suicides occur while drunk.

 COVID-19

-As the COVID-19 pandemic in South Korea continued, many men in their 50s and women in their 20s struggled, which led some to commit suicide.
+As the COVID-19 pandemic in South Korea continued, many men in their 50s and women in their 20s struggled, which led some to die by suicide.

 Responses

+South Korea's reported suicide rate has consistently been declining since 2012.
 South Korea has implemented the Strategies to Prevent Suicide (STOPS), a project whose "initiatives aimed at increasing public awareness, improving media reporting of suicide, screening for persons at high risk of suicide, restricting access to means, and improving treatment of suicidally depressed patients".
 All of these methods strive to increase public awareness and governmental support for suicide prevention.
 Currently, South Korea and other countries that have implemented this initiative are in the process of evaluating how much influence this initiative has on the suicide rate.
 The education ministry created a smartphone app to check students' social media posts, messages and web searches for words related to suicide.

 Because the media coverage and portrayal of suicide influence the suicide rate, the government has "promulgated national guidelines for reporting on suicide in print media".
-The national guideline helps the media coverage to focus more on warning signs and possibilities of treatment, rather than factors that lead to the suicide.
+The national guideline helps the media coverage to focus more on warning signs and possibilities of treatment, rather than factors that lead to suicide.

 Another method that South Korea has implemented is educating gatekeepers.
 The gatekeeper education primarily consists of knowledge of suicide and dealing with suicidal individuals, and this education is provided to teachers, social workers, volunteers and youth leaders.
-The South Korean government educates gatekeepers within the at-risk communities, such as female elders or low-income families.
+The South Korean government educates gatekeepers within at-risk communities, such as female elders or low-income families.
 To maximize the effect of gatekeepers, the government has also implemented evaluation programs to report the results.

 Physical measures are also taken to prevent suicide.
 The government has reduced "access to lethal means of self-harm".
-As mentioned above in the methods, the government has reduced access to poisoning agents, monoxide from charcoal, and finally train platforms.
-This helps to decrease the impulsive suicidal behavior.
+As mentioned above in the methods, the government has restricted access to poisoning agents, monoxide from charcoal, and finally train platforms.
+This is to help decrease impulsive suicidal behavior.